jcclinton/geb-typogenetics/readme.md

 This is an Erlang implementation of the genetic typographic system from *Gödel, Escher, Bach*.

 This is a formal system whose input is some string of characters.
 The characters can be any genetic base (acgt).
-The goal is to replicate the input so that if you input some string [aattccgg] you get that two of that exact string as the output [aattccgg, aattccgg].
+The goal is to replicate the input so that if you input some string *eg: [aattccgg]* you get two of that exact string as the output *[aattccgg, aattccgg]*.
 Since it is a formal system, the rules are precise.
 However, ultimately this is a system designed to explore the incompleteness theorem, so the rules can get hazy regarding edge cases.

 #Purpose:
 This may seem like a strange system to program in Erlang.
 It doesn't involve routing, networking, etc and it is not a soft real time application.
 However it turned out to be a very natural fit because you could spawn off a process for each input string that you want to check.
 The gen\_server was a very natural fit for doing the actual rules processing as well since you could write each rule as an async request, which makes the structure simple and gives you a built-in abstraction.